Assets of community value

 Unsuccessful nominations

-There have been no unsuccessful nominations within the last five years.
+There are no unsuccessful nominations within the last five years.